Managing year-end mutual fund distributions is one way to try to reduce your investment taxes.

 Learn more about what factors affect a fund’s distributions.

-Want to work with an advisor who actively manages distributions?
+Want to work with an advisor who actively manages distributions and helps you make tax-smart investment decisions?
 Set up a time to talk with a FundX advisor.